kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 function, but other capabilities should be denied.

 Managed capabilities must always be scoped; unmanaged capabilities don’t always have to be scoped.
-When the signer signs with empty capability list, unmanaged capabilities required in the transaction will be signed.
+When the signer signs with an empty capability list, unmanaged capabilities required in the transaction will be signed.

 You can see examples of scoping a signature to a capability in the